docsifyjs/docsify/docs/vue.md

 ## Technical Notes

 - Docsify processes Vue content in the following order:
-  1. markdown script,
+  1. Markdown `<script>`
   1. `vueOptions`
   1. `vueGlobalOptions`
-- Docsify will not mount an element that is already a Vue instance or contains a Vue instance.
+- Docsify will not mount an existing Vue instance or an element that contains an existing Vue instance.
-- Docsify will automatically destroy/unmount all Vue instances it creates.
+- Docsify will automatically destroy/unmount all Vue instances it creates before new page content is loaded.
 - When processing `vueGlobalOptions`, docsify parses each root element of the main content area and mounts the element if Vue content is detected.
 Docsify does not parse each individual node within the main content area.
-- When processing `vueGlobalOptions`, docsify detects the full `v-` attribute syntax (e.g `v-bind:href` or `v-on:click`) but not the [shorthand](https://vuejs.org/v2/guide/syntax.html#Shorthands) syntax (e.g. `:href`or `@click`).
+- When processing `vueGlobalOptions`, docsify will only detect the full `v-` attribute syntax (e.g `v-bind:href` or `v-on:click`).
+For performance reasons, detection of Vue's [shorthand](https://vuejs.org/v2/guide/syntax.html#Shorthands) attribute syntax (e.g. `:href`or `@click`) is not supported.